Game & Watch Gallery: Reception

 Game & Watch Gallery received generally positive reviews.
 It holds an average score of 76.65% on GameRankings, based on four reviews.

 Steve Averett of IGN compared the game favorably to Tetris and Dr. Mario, calling it a strong "twitch" title and a worthwhile choice for fans of the Game & Watch series.
 The game was also selected by IGN readers as the "best Game Boy action game" of the century.
 Joe Ottoson of Allgame echoed Averett, stating that "every game on the cart is a simple yet dangerously addictive dose of pure unfettered and unvarnished fun."

 Nathan Meunier of GamesRadar+ praised the updated versions of the games and found the compilation addictive, though he considered the original versions less engaging and wished the cartridge had included more titles.

-Jeremy Parish of USgamer and Thomas East of the Official Nintendo Magazine UK both named the game among the best Nintendo 3DS Virtual Console titles.
+Jeremy Parish of USgamer and Thomas East of the Official Nintendo Magazine UK both named the game among the best of the Nintendo 3DS's Virtual Console titles.
 East acknowledged the simplicity of the games but described them as "addictive nonetheless".
 Clark Anderson of Digitally Downloaded called the Virtual Console re-release a good value, describing several of the games—especially Fire—as addictive.
 Andrew Brown of Nintendo World Report found that the game offered broad appeal, citing the inclusion of both original and updated versions of each game.

 Some criticism was directed at the game's limited depth.
 Kristan Reed of Eurogamer argued that players without nostalgia for the original Game & Watch titles might find the compilation "little more than a curiosity".
 Tyler Treese of Game Revolution expressed interest in seeing Game & Watch Gallery and its sequels remade for the Nintendo Switch.
 In his book Best Before: Videogames, Supersession and Obsolescence, author James Newman cited the game as an early example of the remastering trend that became prominent during the PlayStation 3 and Xbox 360 era, highlighting its enhanced visuals while retaining original gameplay mechanics.